 Dealing with self-harm

-- Using a red pen to mark on your skin where you might want to hurt yourself
+- Hurting an object instead of yourself – ripping into a cushion, tearing up magazines, Using a red pen to mark on your skin where you might want to hurt yourself

-- Punch a pillow, grab it and scream into it
+- Punching a pillow, grabbing it and screaming into it

-- Rub an ice-cube on your skin or hold it under your arms or legs
+- Rubbing an ice-cube on your skin or hold it under your arms or legs

 Talking about self-harm